Track-Your-Fitness/fitnessTracker/README.md

 What will your MVP functionality be?

-Create an account with AWS Cognito.
-View, and create new workouts.
+Create an account with AWS Cognito with authorization.
+View and create new workouts.
 Filter workouts by muscle group.
 Delete workouts.

 What are your stretch goals?